What you need to know today about the virus outbreak

-The death toll from the global coronavirus pandemic has surpassed 14,400 people worldwide, and it has sickened more than 331,000.
-Leaders in the U.S. are hammering out a rescue package that could be worth $1.4 trillion or more, while the death toll in Italy soars again.
+A surge in infections has caused a critical shortage of medical supplies in many places.
+The hunt for ventilators and other critical items is consuming Europe and the U.S.Deaths around the world passed the 15,000 mark Monday.

+Meanwhile, China is slamming the U.S. for “scapegoating” over the virus, the Tokyo Olympicsis considering postponing the event to 2021and lawmakers in the U.S. are negotiating a nearly $2 trillion economic rescue package.

-Here are some of AP’s top stories Sunday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreak for updates through the day.
+Here are some of AP’s top stories Monday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: